ipython/ipython-website/index.rst

 Announcements
 =============

-IPython tends to be released on the last Friday of each moth, this section updated rarely.
+IPython tends to be released on the last Friday of each month, this section updated rarely.
 Please have a look at the release history on `PyPI <https://pypi.org/project/ipython/#history>`_.

 - **IPython 7.12.0**: Released on Jan 31st 2020.